mrizkimaulidan/reload/README.md

 # reload

 Automatically reload website with python.
 This is like CTRL + R behavior.
+You need installed latest google chrome to use this tools.

 ### Installing